 The Cook Islands comprise 15 small islands, spread over 2.2 million square kilometres, northeast of New Zealand and between American Samoa and French Polynesia.
-The resident population is about 13,200.
-Rarotonga, the capital, is the most populous island.
+The resident population is approximately 17,500.
+Avarua, the capital, is on Rarotonga, the Cook Islands’ most populous island.

-The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by the Governor-General HE Tom Marsters.
-The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965—their 50th anniversary of self-government celebrated in 2015.
+The Cook Islands is a parliamentary democracy, with Queen Elizabeth II the Head of State, represented by a Queen’s Representative, currently HE Sir Tom Marsters.
+The Cook Islands is a self-governing state in free association with New Zealand, an arrangement dating from August 1965.
 Under the terms of the free association, Cook Islanders hold New Zealand citizenship and enjoy the right of free access to New Zealand and Australia.
-The Cook Islands retains close links with New Zealand, where it maintains its only diplomatic office overseas.
+The Cook Islands retains close links with New Zealand.

 System of Government

 The Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
 The Head of Government is the Prime Minister, currently the Hon Henry Puna.
 Prime Minister Puna has held office since 2010 and was re-elected in 2014.

-Since 2015, the New Colombo Plan has supported 48 university students to study in the Cook Islands in the areas of climate change, teaching, music, public sector management, law and nursing.
-The New Colombo Plan is an Australian Government initiative which aims to lift knowledge of the Indo Pacific in Australia by supporting Australian undergraduates to study and undertake internships in the region.
+Since 2015, the New Colombo Plan has supported more than 228 university students to study in the Cook Islands in the areas of climate change, teaching, music, public sector management, law and nursing.
+The New Colombo Plan is an Australian Government initiative that aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study and undertake internships in the region.

 More information on development assistance to the Cook Islands.

-Although its per capita GDP is high compared to many other Pacific Island countries, largely due to the substantial support it receives from New Zealand, the Cook Islands economy faces many of the development challenges common to other small island states.
-These include relatively limited natural resources, remoteness from major trade and industrial centres, and a diminishing labour force.
-Despite these constraints, the Cook Islands has developed a small but successful tourism industry and the Government has accorded high priority to its further development.
-Developing marine resources within the Cook Islands' large EEZ, including black pearl farming in the Northern Group of islands is another government priority.
+Although its per capita GDP is high compared to many other Pacific Island countries, the Cook Islands economy faces many of the development challenges common to other small island developing states.
+These include relatively limited natural resources, remoteness from major trade and industrial centres, and a small labour force.
+Despite these constraints, the Cook Islands has developed a successful tourism industry and the Government of Cook Islands has accorded high priority to its continued development.
+Developing marine resources within the Cook Islands' large EEZ, including black pearl farming in the Northern Group of islands, is another government priority.